Ohno17/TerminalQuest2/README.md

-# Terminal Quest 2 (Quadratic Information Finder)
-This program allows the user to find useful information about a quadratic.

-## How to use
-Using one of the binaries, run it in the terminal.
-You will then be prompted for the equation, and afterwards will be given calculated information about the quadratic.
+# Detective

+You are the Detective.
+Solve the murder in the small village of Eon.